Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 For clients that have a default browser available and for client-side applications running in the browser, the `InteractiveBrowserCredential` provides the simplest user authentication experience.
 In the sample below an application authenticates a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `InteractiveBrowserCredential`.

-> For client-side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.
+> For client side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.

 ```ts
 function withInteractiveBrowserCredential() {